securitytxt/security-txt/draft-foudil-securitytxt.md

 When it comes to verifying the key used to generate the signature, it is always the security researcher's responsibility to make sure the key being used is indeed one they trust.

+## Extensibility {#extensibility}

+Like many other formats and protocols, this format may need to be extended over time to fit the ever-changing landscape of the Internet.
+Therefore, extensibility is provided via an IANA registry for fields as defined in {{registry}}.
+Any fields registered via that process MUST be considered optional.
+To encourage extensibility and interoperability, implementors MUST ignore any fields they do not explicitly support.

+In general, implementors should "be conservative in what you do, be liberal in what you accept from others" (as per {{?RFC0793}}).

 ## Field Definitions